nicholasjhenry/conductor-recipe/README.md

 ## Testing

 The above commands have been extracted into a single script for quick testing.
+Note both of these scripts need to be run in the project root, NOT the worktree.

     script/test setup
     script/test archive